 Sumo wrestling Tokyo

 Sumo wrestling takes place in the Ryogoku Kokugikan, a three level indoor Sumo stadium capable of holding 13,000 spectators.
-It is located next to the Edo-Tokyo Museum, a two minute walk from the Ryōgoku train station on the JR Sobu line.The seating plan and prices are published at http://www.sumo.or.jp /eng/ticket/honbasho_joho/tokyo.html.
+It is located next to the Edo-Tokyo Museum, a two minute walk from the Ryōgoku train station on the JR Sobu line.A detailed seating plan with prices is published at http://www.sumo.or.jp/pdf/en/guide_english.pdf .
+A general seating plan for the ground floor is shown in Fig1.

 The Sumo Stadium